dabit3/lens-protocol-workshop/README.md

 ## Lens Protocol Workshop

-In this video you'll learn how to use Next.js and Lens Protocol to build out a basic social media application.
+In this workshop you'll learn how to use Next.js and Lens Protocol to build out a basic social media application.

 ### Getting started